Pupil premium grant expenditure: report to parents 2019/20

 - The school will continue to fund school day trips for all children currently claiming FSM. (£2500)

-- The cost of residential trips is subsidised if required to ensure that all PP children have the opportunity to attend at least one residential visit while they are at Beechwood. (£1000)
+- The cost of residential trips is subsidised if required to try and ensure that all PP children who wish to have the opportunity to attend at least one residential visit while they are at Beechwood. (£2000)

 - The school will continue to cover the cost of music tuition for children on FSM who wish to learn an instrument and who can demonstrate that they are practising their instrument regularly at home. (£1000)